NBISweden/workshop-reproducible-research/docs/conda.md

 # Where to go next?

 ## Version tracking with git
 It is obvious that these two files (`environment.yml` and `run_qc.sh`) are important to not lose as they are essential to reproduce the analysis.
 A very convenient way to keep track of these files (and others) is to set up git version control.
-The content of these files, and their history, can then be safely tracked and stored in the cloud (e.g. at GitHub or Bitbucket).
+The contentsof these files, and their history, can then be safely tracked and stored in the cloud (e.g. at GitHub or Bitbucket).
 [Go to the git tutorial](git.md).

 ## Workflow management
 We now performed several analysis steps through the code in `run_qc.sh`.
 That is ok, but it can quickly get complicated when the analysis workflow gets more complex and is split into several code files.
 Suddenly it is not obvious which code to run and in what order it should be executed, in order to rerun the full project analysis from scratch.
 A good solution to this is to use a workflow manager.
 [Go to the Snakemake tutorial](snakemake.md).